 High above the street, the Beresford’s walls feature late-Renaissance sculptures, including winged cherubs and ram heads.
 Door frames on the building feature relics of Renaissance style portrayals, such as acanthus leaves that support an angel playing a horn.
 Homage to Renaissance sensibilities and modern urban lifestyles, the Beresford is among the finest of Upper West Side buildings, home to many local celebs including Jerry Seinfeld!

 Moving to a building that more represents Italian Renaissance tendencies, the Turin, at 333 Central Park West, is an elegant structure, although not as indelible as the Beresford.
-The multi-paned bay windows and ornate terra cotta bounding the arched windows mimic the Italian style.
+The multi-paned bay windows and ornate terra cotta bounding of the arched windows mimic an Italian style.
 The first two stories of the building are traditional limestone base, topped by a protruding belt course.
 Moving higher, the beige brick above the first two stories is decorated with terra cotta as well.
 The Turin is relatively short compared to its neighbors, at only 12 stories.

 The Dakota, one of New York’s most famous residences, includes elements of English Victorian, Gothic, and French Renaissance architecture.
 Located at 1 West 72nd Street, this Henry Hardenbergh building is reminiscent of a stately English manor, although its large, square build shows it is a genuine product of New York.

 The floor plans of the apartments are in the French style of the 1880s, with all major rooms connected.

 The Dakota’s exterior walls are light colored sandstone accented with darker bricks at the corners.
 Iron railing surrounds the Dakota’s 7th floor and the bottoms of the bay windows in the turrets.
 The railing features Gothic horned beasts biting into the iron, and helmeted male faces surveying the street.